 - Smart Tourism

 Smartphones are a critical element in all of our daily lives, but even more so for travelers who are navigating unfamiliar places.
 They’re often the point of contact between visitors and their new destinations.
 Now, smart cities can leverage this to enable a more engaging tourist experience.
 The city of Weimar in Germany, for example, uses a combination of IoT and augmented reality.
 Using a map app, visitors can point their cameras at popular landmarks to see historical photos superimposed onto their view.
 Not only does this encourage tourists to interact with their surroundings, it also provides them insight into local culture and history without the need for a tour guide.

-As travel restrictions lift around the world, the spike in tourism will call for more innovative systems.
+As travel restrictions are lifted around the world, the spike in tourism will call for more innovative systems.
 With IoT, the industry can create more responsive infrastructures to better meet travelers’ needs and enhance safety in a post-pandemic world.